-Centers from six states are taking part in the study: California, Colorado, Georgia, Maryland, North Carolina, and Pennsylvania.
+For SEED 3, centers from six states are taking part in the study: Colorado, Georgia, Maryland, Missouri, North Carolina, and Wisconsin.
 Maryland SEED is being done by the Johns Hopkins University Bloomberg School of Public Health and the Kennedy Krieger Institute.

 SEED is a research study with the goals of learning:

 - What causes developmental delays in children.

 - What are the common traits among children with ASDs.